azurenoops/ref-scca-enclave-landing-zone-starter/README.md

 |Terraform|[Published](./docs/10-manual-deployment-guide-terraform.md)

 >NOTE: Using manual deployment to deploy the infrastructure using the Terraform CLI.
 This is a good option if you want to learn how to deploy the infrastructure using Terraform CLI.

+## Deploy with GitHub Actions ##

+You can deploy Azure NoOps Mission Enclave Landing Zone using the GitHub Actions.
+The GitHub Actions will deploy the infrastructure to the Azure subscription you have configured in the GitHub Secrets.

+You must have [Owner RBAC permissions](https://docs.microsoft.com/en-us/azure/role-based-access-control/built-in-roles#owner) to the subscription(s) you deploy Azure NoOps Mission Enclave Landing Zone into.

+The below scenario to get started on the Mission Enclave Landing Zone implementation with GitHub Actions.
+This implementation has a detailed README.md that will walk you through the deployment steps.

 E2E GitHub Deployment Details:
 | Deployment Methodology | GitHub Actions | Azure DevOps |